- Breastfeeding in Public

 So today the media is reporting that a swanky hotel in London asked a mother who was breastfeeding in public to cover herself while she was having afternoon tea.
 Claridges apparently said this is their hotel policy.
 On top of this, Nigel Farage live on LBC suggested that it was “a matter of common sense” that women should “sit in a corner” if they are breastfeeding in public in case they upset someone who feels uncomfortable.
 Don’t worry about the poor mother – who wants to feed her baby in the best way possible – feeling uncomfortable.
 Perhaps she should just not leave the house?

 The benefits of breastfeeding, as most people probably know, are massive, but in case Claridges and Mr Farage are reading this I’m going to list some of them (from the NHS website):

-less likelihood of becoming child obese and therefore developing type 2 diabetes and other illnesses later in life
+- Less likelihood of becoming obese and therefore increasing risk of developing type 2 diabetes and other illnesses later in life

 If you feel uncomfortable while seeing a woman breastfeed, I think it’s common sense really, just go and sit in the corner.